sebgl/htpc-download-box/README.md

 - TZ is based on your [tz time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 - The PUID and PGID are your user's ids.
 Find them with `id $USER`.
 - This file should be in the same directory as your `docker-compose.yml` file so the values can be read in.
-- You local network mask to make transmission accessible in your local network, [more infos](https://github.com/bubuntux/nordvpn#local-network-access-to-services-connecting-to-the-internet-through-the-vpn)
+- You local network mask to make Transmission and/or Deluge accessible in your local network, [more infos](https://github.com/bubuntux/nordvpn#local-network-access-to-services-connecting-to-the-internet-through-the-vpn)
 - Your NordVPN password/login and VPN server country

 ### Setup NAS